Distributed-Compute-Labs/dcp-worker/README.md

 A component of a Worker, used to execute arbitrary JavaScript code in a secure environment.

 #### Supervisor
-The component of a Worker which communicates with the Scheduler and Sandboxen.
+The component of a Worker which communicates with the Scheduler and Sandboxes.

 ### Concepts
 #### Job